GabrielMorris/writeasly/README.md

   });
 ```

+### Posts

-#### Creating an anonymous post
+#### Create an anonymous post

-An unauthenticated client will create an anonymous, unclaimed post, whereas an authenticated client will create an anonymous, claimed post that does not belong to a collection.
+An unauthenticated client will create an anonymous, unclaimed post that returns a Post object with the _post token_, which must be stored in order to claim or modify the post later, whereas an authenticated client will create an anonymous, claimed post that does not belong to any collection, but may be added to one with the `Post.addToCollection(alias)` method.

 ```
 client.createPost(